HajrullaAlesia/Task-Management/README.md

 ## Functionalities

-- ✅ Create a task
+- Create a task
-- ✅ Edit or delete an existing task
+- Edit or delete an existing task
-- ✅ Toggle task status: _To Do_ ↔ _Done_
-- ✅ Filter by status (All, To Do, Done)
+- Filter by status (All, To Do, Done)
-- ✅ Search by task title
+- Search by task title
-- ✅ View tasks across pages with pagination
+- View tasks across pages with pagination
+- **User Authentication**:
+  - **Login**: Users can log in with email and password
+  - **Signup**: Users can create a new account
+  - **Logout**: Users can log out and be redirected to the login page

 ---